-UNIVAC 0716 CARD READER SUBSYSTEM CHARACTERISTICS CARD READING SPEED 1000 cards per minute INPUT HOPPER CAPACITY 2400 cards OUTPUT STACKER CAPACITY 2 stackers - 2000 cards each READ MODES Image Mode: 160 6-bit characters per card Translate mode: EBCDIC - 80 characters per card ASCII - 80 characters per card Compressed code - 80 characters per card Fieldata - 80 characters per card OPTIONAL FEATURES Validity check Alternate stacker fill Dual translate End of file Read buffer (when used on MSA)
+CHARACTERISTICS CARD READING SPEED 1000 cards per minute INPUT HOPPER CAPACITY 2400 cards OUTPUT STACKER CAPACITY 2 stackers - 2000 cards each READ MODES Image Mode: 160 6-bit characters per card Translate mode: EBCDIC - 80 characters per card ASCII - 80 characters per card Compressed code - 80 characters per card Fieldata - 80 characters per card OPTIONAL FEATURES Validity check Alternate stacker fill Dual translate End of file Read buffer (when used on MSA)

 7.5.2.
-UNIVAC 0770 Printer Subsystem
+SPERRY UNIVAC 0770 Printer Subsystem

-The 0770 Printer Subsystem is a freestanding, self-contained unit, that interfaces with the 1100/10 Systems via an MSA, or a C/SP.
+The SPERRY UNIVAC 0770 Printer Subsystem is a freestanding, self-contained unit, that interfaces with the 1100/20 System via an MSA, or a C/SP.

 The 0770 Printer Subsystem is a family of printers that feature an easily replaceable print band cartridge.
 The family is comprised of three printers that print at a rate of 800, 1400, or 2000 lines per minute using a standard 48-character set.
-Other character sets are available, including a 24-character set used for high speed numeric applications to a 177-character set used for international applications.
-More than 20 standard print cartridges are available.
+Other character sets are available.
 The character set is located on a continuous metal band which travels in a horizontal direction across the front of the printed form.
 This printing method assures optimum print quality through close control of print registration.
 The metal band contains 384 characters which are usually grouped in repeating arrays.
 For example, a 48-character set is repeated on the band eight times.